ZacWoo/spotify-churn-propensity-modeling/README.md

 | 2 | **Which free users are likely to subscribe?** | `ad_conversion_to_subscription` — 1 if a Free-tier user converted after an ad interaction |
 | 3 | **Which premium users are at risk of canceling?** | `subscription_status == "Inactive"` among paid-plan users |

-> **Note:** This dataset does not contain true churn labels with timestamps.
-The targets above are transparent proxy labels derived from available behavioral flags.
-See the notebook for full documentation of the logic and caveats.

 ## Project Structure